eProsima/Fast-DDS-docs/docs/pubsub.rst

    SubscriberAttributes subscriber_attr;
    Subscriber *subscriber = Domain::createSubscriber(participant, subscriber_attr);

-Also these entities can be configured through an XML profile. ``createPublisher`` and ``createSubscriber`` functions accept a name of an XML profile.
+Also, these entities can be configured through an XML profile. ``createPublisher`` and ``createSubscriber`` functions accept the name of an XML profile.

 .. code-block:: c++